Alpha07/swarm/README.md

 #		pip install requests
 #	requests[socks]		- allows tor to be used with swarm
 #		pip install -U requests[socks]
+#	pexpect			- Used in SSHHive for ssh login attempts
+#		pip install pexpect
 #	tor			- If you want to use tor, tor must be installed
 #		apt-get install tor	- on Debian
 #		yum --install tor	- on Red Hat Based linux